 De-Escalation

 Employees contact HR when their emotions get to the critical point where they can no longer tolerate the situation.
-When angry employees enter the HR office, seeking a resolution to the present problem is not the first thing on their minds, and they are not necessarily in the mood to identify the root cause of the conflict.
+When angry workers enter the HR office, seeking a resolution to the present problem is not the first thing on their minds, and they are not necessarily in the mood to identify the root cause of the conflict.

-Of course, there may be other factors that led the employee to choose today to contact you, but before you can get down to the business of resolving the conflict, first you must deal with the emotions of the person in front of you.
+Of course, there may be other factors that led the person to choose today to contact you, but before you can get down to the business of resolving the conflict, first you must deal with the emotions of the person in front of you.
 In other words, you must de-escalate the conflict before you resolve it.

 De-escalation is an important aspect of conflict management, and it is a prerequisite to conflict resolution properly.
 One of the most popular approaches to de-escalation is the HEARD method.